artiwari07/csc365_lab1/README.md

 #Team Members: Arni Tiwari and Adya Choudhary

 #instructions on how to run the program:
-To run the program run: python3 schoolsearch.py assuming students.txt is in the same directory
+To run the program run: python3 schoolsearch.py assuming list.txt and teachers.txt is in the same directory